dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 ## Weakly Referenced reused service

-You may specify to store reused object as `WeakReference`:
+You may specify to store a reused object as `WeakReference`:
 ```cs
 container.Register<Service>(Reuse.Singleton, setup: Setup.With(weaklyReferenced: true));
 ```